jundalisay/sp/content/en/research/constitutions/eu/part-3/title-3l.md

+---
-SECTION 3: ECONOMIC, SOCIAL AND TERRITORIAL COHESION
+title: "ECONOMIC, SOCIAL AND TERRITORIAL COHESION"
+heading: "Title 3 Chapter 3 Section 3"
+weight: 59
+image: "/flags/eu.png"
+description: ""
+icon: eu
+---

-Article 3-220
+### Article 3-220

 In order to promote its overall harmonious development, the Union shall develop and pursue its action leading to the strengthening of its economic, social and territorial cohesion.